 Puerto Vallarta, Mexico

-Although prices of apartments have increased quite a bit in the last year as it gains popularity, you can still expect low costs when it comes to living expenses like groceries, transportation, cell phone data, and eating out (especially if you eat local).
+Although apartment prices have increased quite a bit in the last two years, you can still expect low costs when it comes to living expenses like groceries, transportation, cell phone data, and eating out (especially if you eat at local restaurants).

 There are so many reasons to move to Puerto Vallarta.
 The fantastic weather, abundant marine life, delicious cuisine, and endless outdoor adventure right at your doorstep.

-Many people say Lisbon is where digital nomads go to die.
-I can see why, life is good in Lisbon.
+Many people say Lisbon is where digital nomads go to die which I completely understood after moving there.
 It’s got the cutest cafes to work from, warm winters for Europe, and an overall magical vibe.

-The cost of living in Lisbon is not as cheap as it used to be because apartment rentals have gone up significantly, but you can still get by on around 1500 USD/month, especially if you are sharing an apartment.
+The cost of living in Lisbon is not as cheap as it used to be because apartment rentals have gone up significantly, but I got by on around $2000/month in 2022.

 Staying in a coliving will add to your expenses (I paid 900 euros for a month), but food and transportation are very affordable.
 And if you decide to get residency, the taxes are very favorable.

 Lisbon is a relatively small city, and one of the best things to do here is walking around the hilly streets, stopping to take in the gorgeous viewpoints (miradouros).